 Today, thanks to the ongoing leadership of families and self-advocates, the guidance of our dedicated Board, and our team of skilled and passionate employees, the CLS is a leader in the provision of unique and flexible support services for people with developmental disabilities.

-In 1982, the CLS produced a film that recorded the remarkable stories of two people as they transitioned out of Woodlands and into their first home.
+In 1982, the National Film Board produced a film that recorded the remarkable stories of two people as they transitioned out of Woodlands and into their first home.
 Today, this film is used as an education and training resource around the world.